fdiaz/SwiftInspector/CONTRIBUTING.md

 #### SwiftInspector

 Contains the main executable for this command line tool.
 This contains the entry point `main.swift` file and the scaffolding around managing commands and options for these commands.
-We can think of this as the *"frontend"* of this project.
+We can think of this as the *frontend* of this project.

 #### SwiftInspectorKit

-Is the *"core"* or *"backend"* of this project.
+Is the *core* or *backend* of this project.
 In here is where the magic happens.
 You should put any file that's related to analyzing Swift code in here.

 ### Adding a new Command